Iran

 How are Christians harassed, discriminated against and persecuted?

 When the Shah fell in 1979, an estimated 500 Muslims had converted to the Christian faith.
 Following the Islamic Revolution, Muslims who convert to Christianity and share their faith with others have faced harsh persecution, including arrest, interrogation and imprisonment.
-Since 2017, leaders of the underground church have risked up to 10 years in prison.
-Since the Islamic revolution in 1979, eight priests have been martyred, the last in 2004.
+Since 2017, leaders of the underground church have faced sentences of up to 15 years in prison.
+Since the Islamic revolution in 1979, eight priests have been martyred, the last one in 2004.

-Muslims who have converted to the Christian faith are forced to meet secretly in private homes, while ethnic Christian groups such as Armenians, Chaldeans and Assyrians can have church buildings and are represented in parliament.
-However, ethnic Christians are finding that freedom of belief in Iran has a limit if they proactively share their faith with the majority Muslim population.
-For example, the authorities closed an Armenian church in Tehran when it held services in Farsi.
+Muslims who have converted to the Christian faith, are forced to meet secretly in private homes, while ethnic Christian groups such as Armenians, Chaldeans and Assyrians are allowed to have church buildings and are represented in parliament.
+However, ethnic Christians are finding that freedom of belief in Iran has a limit if they proactively share their faith with the Muslim majority.
+For example, the authorities closed an Armenian church in Tehran when it conducted services in Farsi.

 Many Muslims become Christians - despite persecution